climbTheStairs/climbTheStairs.github.io/srv/js_style_guide.md

     fn(x)
     ```

-- Lines of code *should* be kept short and *must not* exceed eighty characters.
+- Lines of code *should* be kept short and *must* be under eighty characters.

 - Comments and strings must not cause their lines to exceed seventy-two characters.
 If they do, they must be broken up into multiple lines.